 - Five built-in lullabies.

-- Some find the rechargeable battery does not last through the night.
+- The rechargeable battery may not last through the night.

 - Adding a second camera can sometimes disrupt the audio of the first.

-This video monitor has an excellent range of 700 feet.
-With crisp sound quality, little interference and a clear 3.5-inch color LCD display, you can watch your baby from anywhere in your home.
+This video monitor has an excellent field range of 700 feet.
+With crisp sound quality, little interference, and a clear 3.5-inch color LCD, you can watch your baby from anywhere in your home.

 The monitor has an alarm system to let you know when you’re out of range, so you won’t accidentally go too far and miss something important.

-The high-quality camera can be controlled from the monitor, so you can zoom, pan, and tilt through 170 degrees, to give you a total view of the nursery.
-For even better coverage, you can add up to four cameras to suit your needs.
+You can control the high-quality camera from the monitor, so you can zoom, pan, and tilt through 170 degrees, to give you a total view of the nursery.
+You can add up to four cameras to suit your needs for even better coverage.

-This unit comes with a normal and zoom lens — but an additional wide angle lens can be added quickly and easily.
+This unit comes with a standard and zoom lens — but you can add an additional wide-angle lens easily.
 The wireless transmission between the camera and monitor is 2.4 GHz to protect your privacy.

-Other handy features are the two-way talkback and temperature monitor.
+Other handy features are the two-way talk-back and temperature monitor.
 It has a lithium-ion battery and even includes a spare, which you can keep charged and ready when you need to switch out batteries.
-The battery life maxes out at 12 hours, but could potentially be 24-hour cover when cycling both batteries.
+The battery life maxes out at 12 hours but you could be covered for 24 hours by cycling both batteries.

-This monitor has infrared night vision and LED light alerts to noises, such as your baby’s cries.
+This monitor has infrared night vision and LED light alerts for noises, such as your baby’s cries.